OTI Festival 1998

 The OTI Festival 1998 (Vigésimo Séptimo Gran Premio de la Canción Iberoamericana, Vigésimo Sétimo Grande Prêmio da Canção Ibero-Americana) was the 27th edition of the OTI Festival.
 It consisted of a semi-final on 13 November and a final on 14 November 1998, held at Teatro Nacional in San José, Costa Rica, and presented by Maribel Guardia and Rafael Rojas.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Representaciones Televisivas (Repretel).
 The event was jeopardized by hurricane Mitch.

 Broadcasters from twenty-three countries participated in the festival.
-The winner was the song "Fin de siglo, éste es el tiempo de inflamarse, deprimirse o transformarse" performed by Florcita Motuda representing Chile; with "Sin amor" by Alicia Vignola representing Argentina placing second; and "Quem espera, desespera" by Beto representing Portugal placing third.
+The winner was the song "Fin de siglo, éste es el tiempo de inflamarse, deprimirse o transformarse", written and performed by Raúl Alarcón Rojas under his stage name Florcita Motuda representing Chile; with "Sin amor", written by Bibi Albert and Héctor Dengis, and performed by Alicia Vignola representing Argentina, placing second; and "Quem espera, desespera", written by António Avelar de Pinho and José Marinho, and performed by Beto representing Portugal, placing third.